MALTREATMENT

 Safe Sport Signs

 Make your softball environment a safe place for everyone.
 Order your Softball Canada Safe Sport Backstop Sign today!
 A reminder that Everyone Deserves RESPECT in Softball.
-Order here.
+To order, contact your Provincial/Territorial office to inquire about inventory and how to receive them.

 EQUITY, DIVERSITY & INCLUSION